 Expanding on Carothers' account, as a further crucial context condition in conflict-affected settings, one can add the creation of stability, security and peace as outer rings.
 Following peace and conflict studies, through the means of statebuilding (that contributes to the out ring of "stateness"), external actors seek to stabilise post-conflict societies and build a stable ground for democratisation (Zeeuw and Kumar 2006; Manning 2006, 2007, 2008).
 Regular free and fair elections, the protection of human rights and the rule of law, transparent and fair public administration, the building of vivid political communities, to name but a few democracy-related goals are part of the international statebuilding agenda in the tradition of the liberal peace (Caplan 2005; Chesterman 2004; Paris 2002, 2004).
-However, as many critics argue, it is demanding too much of a conflict-affected society to expect democracy to flourish early on if prior experience with and political will for democratisation is missing among relevant political actors (Chandler 2000, 2004; Diamond 2005), if relevant domestic actors pursue political interests that do not coincide with those of external state-builders (Groß 2014; Groß and Grimm 2016), if peace-builders overlook the everyday needs of local communities (Richmond 2011a; Richmond and Mitchell 2011), and if they disregard local social and cultural habits for building peace (Autesserre 2021, 2015).
-EMBRACE will check to what extent peacebuilding might create blockages to democratisation (\rightarrow WP6).
+However, as many critics argue, it is demanding too much of a conflict-affected society to expect democracy to flourish early on if relevant conditions are not met: relevant political actors are lacking prior experience with and political will for democratisation (Chandler 2000, 2004; Diamond 2005) or pursue political interests that do not coincide with those of external state-builders (Groß 2014; Groß and Grimm 2016).
+Other common challenges are peace-builders overlooking the everyday needs of local communities (Richmond 2011a; Richmond and Mitchell 2011) and disregarding local social and cultural habits for building peace (Autesserre 2021, 2015).
+EMBRACE will check to what extent peacebuilding might create blockages to democratisation (→WP6).

 Finally, the deeper integration into the community of democracies can be another mechanism of strengthening democracy indirectly.
 Theories focusing on linkages such as Levitzky and Way's (2006, 2005, 2002) highly cited theoretical account on the rise of hybrid regimes (also named "competitive autocracies") identify an increase of economic, cultural, social or geographic ties between consolidated democracies and countries in transition as conducive for democratisation.
 Vice versa, a lack of economic, cultural, social or geographic ties reduces democracy promoters' leverage on democratizing countries and increases the likelihood of incomplete or failed transition to democracy; the emergence of hybrid or (semi)authoritarian regimes are a consequence unwelcomed by democracy promoters (see Levitzky and Way (2006, 2005, 2002) for more details and Sasse (2013) or Yilmaz (2002) for further discussion).
-"Competitive autocracies" look alike democracy as they make use of democratic institutions such as periodic elections, but in essence, these seemingly democratic institutions are fraudulent, core democratic procedures are violated, and pro-democratic actors are actively compromised leading to de facto façade democracies.
+"Competitive autocracies" look like democracies as they make use of democratic institutions such as periodic elections, but in essence, these seemingly democratic institutions are fraudulent, core democratic procedures are violated, and pro-democratic actors are actively compromised leading to de facto façade democracies.